SunHao95/2018.M1.ASP/README.md

 ## Assessment/Grading Details
 Attendance 20%, Mid-term Exam 30%, Assignments 20%, Course Project 30%
 * __Midterm exam__: 10.23 Tues.
-Closed-book.
+Open-book exam without computer/phone/calculator use.
 No final exam.
 * __Course project__: Presentation (11.09 Fri).
 Group up to 2 people.
-* __Attendance__: checked randomly.
-The score is calculated as 20 – 2x(#of absence).
+* __Attendance__: Randomly checked.
+The score is calculated as 20 – 2`x`(#of absence).
 Leave request should be made 24 hours before with supporting documents, except for emergency.
 Job interview/internship cannot be a valid reason for leave
 * __Grade__ in letters (e.g., A+, A-, ... ,D+, D, F). __A- or above < 30% and C+ or below > 10%__.